 Easy Cake Bites

-- 1 package white chocolate chips or candy coating
+- 1 package candy coating

 - Take the container of frosting and mix it into the crumble mixture.
 This takes a little elbow grease to get it all mixed in.
 The mixture will be between a batter and a dough.